Massacres of Poles in Volhynia and Eastern Galicia: July wave of massacres

-However, most of the victims were women and children.
-In mid-1943, after a wave of killings of Polish civilians, the Poles tried to initiate negotiations with the UPA.
-Two delegates of the Polish government-in-exile and the Home Army, Zygmunt Rumel and Krzysztof Markiewicz, attempted to negotiate with the UPA leaders, but they were captured and murdered on July 10, 1943 in the village of Kustycze.
-Some sources claim that they were tortured before their death.
+Full text of the "secret order" was never published and its authenticity is questioned.

-The following day, 11 July 1943, is regarded as the bloodiest day of the massacres, with many reports of UPA units marching from village to village and killing Polish civilians.
-On that day, UPA units surrounded and attacked Polish villages and settlements located in three counties: Kowel, Horochow, and Włodzimierz Wołyński.
-Events began at 3:00 am, leaving the Poles with little chance to escape.
-After the massacres, the Polish villages were burned to the ground.
-According to those few who survived, the action had been carefully prepared; a few days before the massacres, there had been several meetings in Ukrainian villages during which UPA members told the villagers that the slaughter of all Poles was necessary.
-Altogether, on July 11, 1943, the Ukrainians attacked 167 towns and villages.
-Within a few days, an unspecified number of Polish villages were completely destroyed and their populations murdered.
-In the Polish village of Gurow, out of 480 inhabitants, only 70 survived; in the settlement of Orzeszyn, the UPA killed 306 out of 340 Poles; in the village of Sadowa out of 600 Polish inhabitants, only 20 survived; in Zagaje out of 350 Poles, only a few survived.
+The UPA command decided to extend the genocidal action to the western areas of Volhynia, the districts of Horochów, Kowel and Vladimir, an area more densely populated by Poles.
+The action was to be coordinated to exploit the element of surprise to the maximum.
+The day after murder of Polish emissaries, 11 July 1943, was the start of the operation and is regarded as the bloodiest day of the massacres, with many reports of UPA units marching from village to village and killing Polish civilians.
+On that day, UPA units surrounded and attacked 96 Polish villages and settlements located in counties Horochów, and Włodzimierz Wołyński, and 3 in Kowel county.
+Fifty villages in the first two counties were attacked the following day.

+In the Polish village of Gurów, out of 480 inhabitants, only 70 survived; in the settlement of Orzeszyn, the UPA killed 306 out of 340 Poles; in the village of Sadowa out of 600 Polish inhabitants, only 20 survived.
+In Zagaje 260 Poles was killed.
 The wave of massacres lasted five days until July 16.
 The UPA continued the ethnic cleansing, particularly in rural areas, until most Poles had been deported, killed or expelled.
 The thoroughly-planned actions were conducted by many units and were well-coordinated.

-In August 1943, the Polish village of Gaj, near Kovel, was burned and some 600 people were massacred, in the village of Wola Ostrowiecka 529 people were killed, including 220 children under 14, and 438 people were killed, including 246 children, in Ostrowki.
-In September 1992, exhumations were carried out in those villages and confirmed the number of dead.
+In August 1943, the Polish village of Gaj, near Kovel, was burned and some 600 people were massacred, and 438 people were killed, including 246 children, in Ostrówki.
+In July 1943, a total of 520 Polish villages were attacked, killing 10,000–11,000 Poles.
+At the same time, the killings in the eastern part of the county continued.

-The same month, the UPA placed notices in every Polish village: "in 48 hours leave beyond the Bug River or the San river- otherwise Death".
-Ukrainian attackers limited their actions to villages and settlements and did not strike towns or cities.